staropram/AGI-bootstrap/README.md

 # Summary
-The purpose of this project is to see if an LLM (such as chatgpt) can bootstrap itself towards AGI.
+The purpose of this project is to see if an LLM such as chatgpt can bootstrap itself towards AGI. (could also be pointed toward any goal however)

 Think of it like an AI escape room, where we can test how much the AI can do with basic commands.